BossColo/Multilabel/README.md

 1. If you want to use parenthesis in the label caption (something like L (Re)), then you need to use a different font to keep everything lined up.
 If you don't mind not having parenthesis (or brackets), then don't worry about this.

-  To change your font, just add these two lines near the begging of your code:
+  To change your font, just add these two lines near the beginning of your code:

   from matplotlib import rc